unxversal/cxmpute-core/markdown/markets.md

     *   Final Realized P&L = `(settlement_price - avg_entry_price) * position_size * contract_size_in_base_asset`.
     *   This P&L is added/subtracted from `USDC.balance`.
     *   The Initial Margin held in `USDC.pending` for this futures position is released back to `USDC.balance`.
-    *   Your `futureExpiry.ts` correctly adjusts `USDC.balance` for P&L and implicitly the margin should be freed as the position is zeroed out (the `pending` collateral associated with the position itself, not just an open order, needs to be managed throughout the position's life or at closure/expiry).
+    *   `futureExpiry.ts` correctly adjusts `USDC.balance` for P&L and implicitly the margin should be freed as the position is zeroed out (the `pending` collateral associated with the position itself, not just an open order, needs to be managed throughout the position's life or at closure/expiry).

 ---